Palo Duro High School

 Le'Bryan Nash scored a career-high 27 points, Brian Williams added a career-best 22 and Oklahoma State knocked off No. 2 Missouri 79-72 on Wednesday night, handing the Tigers their second loss of the season.

-NCAA Basketball: Texas Tech at Oklahoma State (USATSI)
+NCAA Basketball: Iowa State at Oklahoma State (USATSI)